 Welcome to the original Samui weather blog.
 Established in February 2007 and online every day since.

-Camille is an active PADI Course Director since 2003 and is working around Thailand, among others in Koh Samui, Koh Phangan, Koh Lanta and Khao Lak and I now also ventured out to Indonesia, the Philippines and South Korea.
+Camille is an active PADI Course Director since 2003 and is working around Thailand, among others in Koh Samui, Koh Phangan, Koh Lanta, Khao Lak and Phuket and I have also ventured out now to Indonesia, the Philippines and South Korea.

-My hobby is running, mainly 10km and when I have the time half marathons.
+My hobby is running, mainly 10km races and when I have the time half marathons.